hbctraining/Training-modules/RShiny/README.md

 In this workshop, users will be able to:
 - Differentiate between the User Interface and Server side of a RShiny App
-- Create apps that take a variety of input formats, including test, checkboxes, dropdown menus and sliders
+- Create apps that take a variety of input formats, including text, checkboxes, dropdown menus and sliders
 - Visualize text, figure and table output using an RShiny App
-- Upload data into an RShiny app
+- Upload data into an RShiny app and download data and figures from an RShiny app
 - Discuss the various hosting options for RShiny Apps

 ## Contents